 Is there a rain date?
 The Challenge will take place rain or shine.

 How much does it cost?
 The Chapter does not charge Challengers anything to take part in the event or for the souvenir pieces.
 HOWEVER, some of the lighthouses do charge fees (depending upon whether you climb the lighthouse, whether there is a park entrance fee, etc.).
 In most cases these fees have been reduced for Challengers on Challenge Weekend to encourage people to visit as many lights as possible.
 Fees are at the discretion of each lighthouse organization, not the Chesapeake Chapter of the U.S.L.H.S.
 There is also a one-way Bay Bridge toll when crossing from one side of the Bay to the other (west to east).
 The toll costs for a regular car/SUV are $4.00 cash, $6.00 video toll, $2.50 with a MD E-ZPass, and $4.00 with an out-of-state E-ZPass.
 Road tolls are noted in the Driving Directions where they are to occur along the route.

-Please note: Refer to the put in actual page link for the most up-to-date information on fees and any changes.
+Please note: Refer to the Fees and Schedule page for the most up-to-date information on fees and any changes.

 Can I get into each lighthouse?
 Viewing only lights include Ft.
 Washington, Sandy Point Shoal, Millers Island, and Point Lookout.
 Cove Point has entry into the base only.
 All the other lights, including Blackistone Replica, have entry into the light and are climbable.

 Please note: Due to work that may be occurring at any one of the Challenge lighthouses at any time, it is possible that entry may be restricted.
 If this occurs, it will be noted on the Challenge webpage.